hestiaAI/website.template/src/site/home/en/index.md

       You are
       influenced
     description: >-
-      "No way.
+      “No way.
 I'm not.
-The influenced ones are the conspiracists and the kids on Instagram, not me."
-Don't be so sure.
+The influenced ones are the conspiracists and the kids on Instagram, not me.”
+Don't be so sure...Brands and political parties use profiling and brain mechanisms to subtly affect your opinions and behavior.

       ```